prajapatin/personalwebsite/source/_posts/2017-09-22-actor-model-programming-paradigm-with-azure-service-fabric.markdown

 ---
 <h3>What is the Actor Model programming paradigm?</h3>

-When we talk about scalability of any software systems - applications, we look at it with two aspects: (1) Whether the system is built with distributed architecture pattern (2) Are we using full capability of the hardware, where the system is hosted?
+When we talk about scalability of any software systems/applications, we look at it with two aspects: (1) Whether the system is built with distributed architecture pattern (2) Are we using full capability of the hardware, where the system is hosted?

 What normally people do when scalability requirement comes is that they go ahead and put multiple servers and host the application with good load balancing rules, so that immediate requirement will be satisfied.
 The poorly designed distributed software systems will eat-up more hardware than actually needed because the software system would not have been designed to take advantages of single server/node.
 If we utilize one server with it's fullest capabilities, you will need fewer number of servers to satisfy higher demand.
 The computer processors have certain limit and modern servers having multiple CPU cores need to be managed well in terms of software design.
 So to take advantage of multiple cores, we design software with multi-threading concepts to run our code concurrently and we know that how difficult is to debug and fix bugs in multi-threading applications.